Top 3 Goldenseal Root Benefits and the Magic of Berberine

 Also working in conjunction with its mentioned immune supporting attributes, goldenseal and its ANTIMICROBIAL germ-fighting quality is simultaneously useful as an antifungal agent.

-Bitter herbal tonics works as bile-promoting digestive aids that encourage better intestinal waste elimination and bowel movements.
+Berberine is likewise very BITTER in taste and acts as a liver-cleansing ALTERATIVE.
+Bitter herbal tonics work as bile-promoting digestive aids that encourage better intestinal waste elimination or bowel movements.

 Tasting the actual herb by consuming liquid extracts or a small amount of goldenseal powder mixed into water is best for such purposes.

-From an herbalist’s perspective, bitter herbs are ANTIPARASITIC, working to open detoxifying pathways.
-Goldenseal is a great household herb to have handy when little intestinal cleansing is in order.
+From an herbalist’s perspective, bitter alterative herbs are also ANTIPARASITIC, helping to open detoxification pathways.
+Goldenseal can therefore be a great household herb to have handy when a little intestinal cleansing is in order.

 How to Take Goldenseal Powder

-One of the first things we were personally taught about goldenseal powder many years ago in herbal apprenticeships, is to never infuse it in boiling water.
+One of the first things we were personally taught about goldenseal powder many years ago in herbal apprenticeships is that it doesn't need to be simmered like other roots.

-Usually, the average dose amount is very small at about 1/8t of the finely ground powder or about 1-2 capsules.
-It is good to start out at a small dose if you are new to taking it.
+Usually, the average dose amount is very small at about 1/8-1/4 teaspoon (500-1000 milligrams) of the finely ground powder one to three times daily.
+It is good to start out at an extremely minute dose (250mg or just a pinch) if you are new to taking it.

-While goldenseal is relatively expensive compared to other herbal roots, it doesn't take much to adjunct a holistic lifestyle routine once in a while when you need a boost.
+While goldenseal is relatively expensive compared to other herbs, it doesn't take much to adjunct a holistic lifestyle routine when you need an immune boost or periodic cleanse.

 It delivers a strong bitter earthiness and will pigment water or anything it touches a bold yellow color.

-Again, it is safe to short-term adult use only and at recommended dosage amounts on product labels.
+Again, it is safe for short-term adult use only and is best to follow recommended dosage amounts on product labels.
 A little too much can cause nausea or loose stools.

 It is widely available from online suppliers in the form of capsules, liquid extracts and of course bulk powders.